timdaish/NID-NCCGroup-API/README.md

 - click "Get accounts"
 - select 1 or more accounts from the listbox
 - click "Get data"
+- optionally select the RBE filter to Report by Exception (hides monitors in OK status)
+- use window zoom to best present display

 Browsers:
 - Google Chrome